skarppi/logbook/uploader/README.md

-#  Logbook uploader for iOS
+#  Logbook uploader for iOS 13

-Automates synching of OpenTX logfiles to Logbook service when using wireless card readers such as Kingston MobileLite Wireless.
+Automates synching of OpenTX logfiles to Logbook service.
+Just connect transmitter to iOS device's usb port or wirelessly via card reader such as Kingston MobileLite Wireless.
+All new flights are synched to Logbook server in a click of a button.

 ### Usage instructions

-1. Connect you transmitter to MobileLite with USB cable and put it into Boot Loader mode so the contents of the SD-card can be accessed wirelessly.
+1. Put your transmitter it into Boot Loader mode

+2. a) Connect usb cable to your iOS 13 device either directly via USB-C or Camera connection kit.
+The source folder is selected when clicking Refresh-button the first time and stored for later use.
+The folder can be changed by editing the source field.

+2. b) For wireless USB/SD-card readers configure name or ip address into source field (e.g. smb://MOBILITE)

 2. Click Refresh-button

-- App checks the timestamp of the latest flight from Logbook service
+- App checks the timestamp of the latest flight from configured Logbook service
 - Downloads all newer log files

 3. Click Sync-button